By: Caroline Vazzana

 Fashion Week is the one time of year where you can wear the bright printed dress or metallic pants you bought ages ago on sale, but never had the courage to wear.
 Believe me, you will fit in.
-People dress up in the most outlandish outfits so that photographers will snap their picture, so, if you want to stand out and leave a good impression bring you’re A game and push the limits.
-For reference, you can see all of my Fashion Week outfits from last September here.
+People dress up in the most outlandish outfits so that photographers will snap their picture, so, if you want to stand out and leave a good impression bring your A game and push the limits.
+For reference, you can see all of my Fashion Week outfits from last year here.

 Don’t be Afraid to Speak Up

 Note: PR people want the shows to look full so filling up the first row is their priority.
-So, if a few minutes before show time the front row isn’t filled, they will begin asking people in the rows behind to fill it and if you’re outgoing and speak up you will definitely be allowed to move up, as long as there are in fact empty seats.
+So, if a few minutes before show time the front row isn’t filled, they will begin asking people in the rows behind to fill it and if you’re outgoing, friendly, and speak up you will definitely be allowed to move up, as long as there are in fact empty seats.
 Another thing to keep in mind is that most fashion week shows start about thirty minutes behind schedule, except Marc Jacobs.
 Marc Jacobs is known for always starting on time.

 Follow us on Instagram @MakingManhattanOfficial